makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 </html>
 ```

-This simple registration form uses SQLite as its database and TailWind CSS so that it looks presentable.
+This simple registration form uses SQLite as its database and TailWind CSS to look presentable.

 Next, create a file called `dashboard.html` in the same folder: